 “Be a woman” does not carry with it the same urgency because women naturally embody their femininity.
 No one ever says a boy blossoms into a man.
 But people do say a girl blossoms into a woman.
 It takes no conscious act on her part for this to happen.
 It just happens.
 In a way she is a victim of her body’s transition from adolescence, and the sudden attention it brings her.
 The developing womb and breasts, bearing the alluring potential to conceive and sustain new life, require only time to mature.

-If it’s true the raison d’être for society is the cultivation of children, as Charles Murray contends in Coming Apart, the failure to make men (i.e., fathers) from boys threatens America’s very existence.
+If it’s true the raison d’être for society is the cultivation of children, the failure to make men (i.e., fathers) from boys threatens America’s very existence.
 Observe the ongoing failures in certain enclaves, such as the lower class generally, and the black population in particular, in which three-quarters of children are born out of wedlock, a cultural disaster.

 To understand the collapse of masculinity in America, you have to understand feminism.
 Feminism, as an extension of Marxism, proposes to “liberate” women from an imagined patriarchy, which in fact recognizes the immutable truth of male and female natures.
 The two methods feminists use to create “equality” between the sexes are to encourage masculinity in women and squelch it in men.